What is the Pinlock on a helmet for?

-Crash helmets suffer from fogging visors.
-Fact.
-Especially when it’s cold or wet.
-We’ve all been there, sat at the traffic lights or crawling through slow traffic, rain slamming down on your visor and the visor’s like peering through a bathroom window.
-You can see jack shit through the fogging and you swear you’re going to get it sorted out.
-Riding like that is annoying.
-But more than that, it’s incredibly dangerous.
+All motorcycle crash helmets can suffer from fogging visors – especially when it’s cold, wet or humid.
+We’ve all been there, sat at the traffic lights or crawling through slow traffic, rain slamming down on your visor and the visor’s like peering through a steamed-up bathroom window.
+You can see jack shit through the fogging and not only is it incredibly annoying, it’s also incredibly dangerous.

 If only there was a way to sort it.

-(Click the link to skip to view helmets that are all either Pinlock-ready or come with Pinlocks in the box)
+So, read on for all the information you’re going to need about Pinlock antifog inserts… (or click the link to skip to view helmets that are all either Pinlock-ready or come with Pinlocks in the box).

 How do they work?